phcollignon/Arduino-Wood-Stove-Regulation/README.md

 * a potentiometer to control manually the air supply.
 * a reset button

-If the air supply is set to the maximum, the Arduino switch to automatic mode and control the valve depending on the temperature measured by the thermocouple.
+If the air supply is set to maximum, the Arduino goes into automatic mode and controls the valve based on the temperature measured by the thermocouple.

 ![circuit](documentation/circuit.png)
 ![schema](documentation/schema.png)